-There will be a total of three written assignments required during the course (the first one is split into two parts).
+There will be a total of three written assignments required during the course.
 The guidelines for each will be slightly different and can be found on the TritonEd website.
 These assignments are due at the beginning of lab on the due date listed in the lab schedule.
 Please have them stapled or in a report binder prior to the start of class.
 For every day the assignment is late, 10% will be deducted for up to five days.
 After five days, the assignment will not be graded.